AtakanG7/AtakanG7/README.md

 ## You like jokes?
 (Updated every 10 minutes)
 <details>
-  <summary>What do you call a droid that takes the long way around?</summary>
+  <summary>Where do rabbits go after they get married?</summary>

-  R2 detour.
+  On a bunny-moon.
 </details>
 ## What I focus on The Most
 - Cloud-Native Solutions
 - CI/CD Pipeline Optimization